Own a business website to sail through a global crisis

 While your business website serves as an efficient online store and virtual office, it’s not as daft as a physical store or warehouse.
 Using intelligent analytics and online tools helps you learn more about your customers’ habits, preferences, and behaviors.

 Use website analytics to learn about your customer demographic and lifestyle.
-You can also determine conversion rates, average page session duration, which page or product gets the most attention, which products sell the most, most visited pages, which discounts and price points see more checkouts, which products have most cart abandonment, and so on.
+You can also determine conversion rates, average page session duration, which page or product gets the most attention, which products sell the most, most visited pages, which discounts and price points see more checkouts, which products have the most cart abandonment, and so on.

 Using this data, you can understand your customers’ purchase behaviors to craft the right conversion and marketing strategies.
 You can also run special surveys and polls to get feedback from your customers.
 By incentivizing these polls, you can gain valuable insight while driving sales.